 A search fund is an investment vehicle, conceived in 1984, through which investors financially support an entrepreneur’s efforts to locate, acquire, manage, and grow a privately held company.

 The model offers relatively inexperienced entrepreneurs with limited capital resources a quick path to managing a company in which they have a meaningful ownership position.

 Since 1996, CES has conducted a series of studies on the performance of search funds.
-CES has identified and tracked more than 400 search funds raised since 1984 in the United States and Canada.
-The growing cohort of international funds located throughout western Europe, Latin America, and India are tracked by our counterparts at IESE Business School in Barcelona, Spain.
+CES has identified and tracked more than 500 search funds raised since 1984 in the United States and Canada.
+The growing cohort of international funds located throughout Western Europe, Latin America, and India are tracked by our counterparts at IESE Business School in Barcelona, Spain.

-A 2020 CES analysis of 401 qualifying search funds (linked below) found the aggregate pre-tax internal rate of return to be 32.6%, and the aggregate pre-tax return on invested capital to be 5.5x.
+A 2022 CES analysis of 526 qualifying search funds found the aggregate pre-tax internal rate of return to be 35.3%, and the aggregate pre-tax return on invested capital to be 5.2x.